 Will Dandelion be featured in the series?

-Yes, the bard who documents the events of the story will feature, but he’ll be using his name from the books: Jaskier.
+Yes, the bard you see above was The Witcher‘s version of Jaskier, Geralt’s singing shadow who documents the events of the story.
+In Netflix’s The Witcher, the series uses his name from the books: Jaskier.
 The Polish word actually refers to the buttercup flower, which maybe seems a bit too saccharine for the moody fantasy setting.

 The Witcher season 2 is set to be released in August 2021.
 What burning questions do you have about season 2?